WebsiteBeaver/AWS-S3-PHP-SDK-Helper-Class/README.md

 This currently works with version 3.19.17 of AWS SDK for PHP.
-Please let me know or send a pull request if there are changes with the official SDK.
+Please let me know or send a pull request if there are changes with the official SDK that could affect this class.
 I'm more than willing to keep this updated.

 # Documentation #